CoinTrailApp/CoinTrailApp/faq.md

 - 8949 Standard form
 - TurboTax form

+## How often does CoinTrail release update?

+**CoinTrail** releases new update to iOS App Store every 2 weeks, with more integrations, features and enhancements.

 ## Does CoinTrail available on Android?

 Not at the moment, if interested please tweet at [@CoinTrailApp](http://twitter.com/CoinTrailApp)